Security fix guide

 Why does it matter?

 That bundling trick makes brute-force attacks significantly faster and harder to block with simple rate limiting.
 A bot can try thousands of passwords per minute via XML-RPC while appearing to make only a few requests.
-If you're not actively using XML-RPC for something specific (most sites aren't), disabling it costs nothing and eliminates an entire category of attack.
+Brute force isn't the only abuse, either: the "pingback.ping" method lets anyone instruct your server to fetch an arbitrary URL, which attackers use to conscript your site into DDoS attacks against other targets — your server burns CPU and bandwidth attacking someone else.
+If you're not actively using XML-RPC for something specific (most sites aren't), disabling it costs nothing and eliminates both categories of attack.
 The scan result of "fully enabled" means xmlrpc.php is responding to POST requests without restriction.
+The full pattern this enables and the four defenses ranked by impact are in the brute-force protection walkthrough.

 How to fix it